 https://birding-experience.com/wp-content/uploads/2021/08/Equateur-Andes-Antisan-Condor-des-Andes-Vultur-gryphus-XA_131-1240x700.jpg

 After an early breakfast, we will take the short road to the Antisana Ecological Reserve.
 From a platform, we will scan the nesting walls of the Condor, one of the most important populations in the country, with a telescope.
-We will then explore the grasslands and scrub vegetation of the highlands, looking for hummingbirds and alto-andine passerines, and then climb to the expanses of the Andean steppe called the páramo.
-Diversity at this altitude (almost 4000 metres asl) is low, but the species visible here are all adapted to this particular ecosystem.
-Then, a short walk along the lagoon of La Mica will allow us to observe some aquatic birds.
+We will then explore the grasslands and scrub vegetation of the highlands, looking for hummingbirds and high-Andean passerines, and then climb to the expanses of the Andean steppe called the páramo.
+Diversity at this altitude (almost 4000 masl) is low, but the species visible here are all adapted to this particular ecosystem.
+A short walk along La Mica lagoon will allow us to observe some aquatic birds.
 In the early afternoon, we'll return to the lower areas to have lunch around hummingbird feeders and to try to observe one of the rarest mammals of this ecosystem: the Spectacled Bear.
-Arrival in Papallacta before evening, where you will have the opportunity to relax in the hot thermal spa.
+Arrive in Papallacta before evening, where you can relax in the hot thermal spa.

 Key species: Andean Condor, Black-chested Buzzard Eagle, Variable Hawk, Aplomado Falcon, Ecuadorian Hillstar, Andean Tit Spinetail, Tawny Antpitta, Andean Teal, Andean Ruddy Duck, Andean Lapwing, Andean Ibis